 Then dissapointment leads to dissociation from healthy experiences and relationships, thinking it must be my fault, or the fault of misfits within the group, or outsiders that what the group or leader said did not come true.

 10. Refusal of any financial accountabilty or openess (remember Judas?) or sharing resources with worthy causes.
-Such unaccoutability is a red flag.
+Some churches just never get around to that audit.
+Such unaccoutability is another red flag.

 2Corinthians 5,19-20: "I mean, God was in Christ reconciling the world to himself, not holding anyone's faults against them, but entrusting to us the message of reconciliation.
 So we are ambassadors for Christ; it is as though God were urging you through us, and in the name of Christ we appeal to you to be reconciled to God."